zenglenn42/CityMatch/README.md

 ### [I should remember what language you prefer](#contents)

-The localization work is more satisfying if changes to the locale (and any other setting, really) are remembered across CityMatch sessions.
+The translation work is more satisfying if changes to the locale (and any other setting, really) are remembered across CityMatch sessions.
 So I add a [commit](https://github.com/zenglenn42/CityMatch/commit/f4e7800da7d16171ecc0c6740eb449ec62ab9279) to persist settings state to local storage whenever that state changes.

 At application start-up, the controller detects for valid, locally cached settings and updates runtime state accordingly: